Ari has been on a mission to learn to bake more fun, complicated, and beautiful baked goods.

 Only a few months ago did I decide that I was going to try again.
 Only this time, I decided to try baking instead of cooking.
 And I was going to be sure to follow each step thoroughly and with perfection.
 I was going to start with one of my favorites, French macarons.

 After feeling satisfied with what I studied, I decided it was time to test it out.
-I made sure that I mixed enough, sifted, folded, did everything precisely as possible.
+I made sure that I mixed, sifted, folded, and did everything as precisely as possible.
 After an hour and a half, I ended up with bloated, blobs of mush.
 My heart sank, but I already decided that I wasn't going to stop until I ended up with perfect macarons.

 - 3/4 cup almond flour